orhanayd/Foreign-exchange-API/README.md

 ------------

-#### Disclaimer:  remind you that the data contained in this website is not necessarily real-time nor accurate.
+#### Disclaimer:  remind you that the data contained in this website is not necessarily real-time nor accurate.Exchange rates published by the European Central Bank

 #### **Error and suggestions for:**
 ##### info@orhanaydogdu.com.tr